-Windle of Control in the Control of Visually confirm insulation product is installed for a minimum of 25% of the area specified for insulation and visually confirm and record R-Value and measure thickness.
+Visually confirm insulation product is installed for a minimum of 25% of the area specified for insulation and visually confirm and record R-Value and measure thickness.
 If insulation is observed without a labeled R-Value, the manufacturer's data sheet shall be used to determine and record the R-Value based on installed thickness.
 Use the inspection procedures in Normative Appendix A to determine and record the grade of insulation.
 The grade of the visually confirmed area shall be applied to the rest of the area unless photos show any additional deficiencies, in which case the grade recorded shall be the worst case documented.
-Collect photos to confirm installation at several site locations and in sufficient detail to confirm thickness, type, and grade of the insulation installation.
-If roof deck insulation cannot be visually verified immediately after installation, it may be verified through comprehensive photographs that comply with the requirements given above.
+Collect photos to confirm installation at several site locations and in sufficient detail to confirm thickness, type, and grade of the insulation sufficient detail to confirm thickness, type, and grade of the insulation installation. • If roof deck insulation cannot be visually verified immediately after installation, it may be verified through comprehensive photographs that comply with the requirements given above.